37 Inspiring Patio Decor Ideas That Are Still in Stock

 Summer is the time to soak up the fresh air and seasonal vibes.
 But if you’re less than impressed with your outdoor furniture and other backyard decor, it’s time to spruce up your space with a few patio decor ideas.
 Plus, you might be able to score them at a super discount with Memorial Day sales or Labor Day sales, depending on when you’re redecorating.
 Or catch the Wayfair Way Day sale for the season’s best patio furniture deals.

-Don’t put off these easy home improvements until next year.
+If you know the right time to buy patio furniture and decor, you won’t have to put off these easy home improvements until next year.
 Your summer barbecues will be so much more fun when you’re enjoying them on a sparkling new patio.
 Just picture yourself enjoying fresh produce from your garden while the kids play old-fashioned backyard games beside you.
 Sounds lovely, right?
 If you aren’t sure where to start in terms of an outdoor makeover, we’ve got all you need right here.
 We asked the experts to share their top ideas and tips for turning your backyard into an oasis.
 (Psst!
 Pair these decor ideas with mosquito repelling plants for the best outdoor experience.)

 Lighten things up